About us

 Past Chairs

-For example, the term of office of Ms. Lisa Thompson will be for three years from the conclusion of the Annual Commonwealth Parliamentary Conference in 2020 to the conclusion of the Annual Commonwealth Conference in 2023:
+For example, the term of office of Ms. Susan Leblanc will be for three years from the conclusion of the Annual Commonwealth Parliamentary Conference in 2023 to the conclusion of the Annual Commonwealth Conference in 2026:

 • Ms. Laura Ross - Saskatchewan - 2017-2020